Great River School, a Montessori learning community, prepares students for their unique roles as responsible and engaged citizens in the world.

 Great River School will meet all state requirements for High School Graduation.
 Please refer to the IB Program pages of this website for more information about the IB program’s course sequence and requirements.
 Please review the Graduation Requirements for an overview of required courses for the high school.

 Maria Montessori advocated independent learning.
 Students can develop clubs and groups at Great River School based on their interests.
-Currently, robotics, lego league and a peace club are very active.
-A small group of students work with our theater teacher for fall and spring productions.
+Currently, robotics, lego league, the QSA (Queer Straight Alliance), and theater groups are very active.
+We traditionally have a fall theatre production and spring musical production.

 Team sports at the Junior High level include competition with other schools in the League of Independent Sports Teams (L.I.S.T.)
 League.
 Those who play team sports at the High School level compete in the Minnesota State High School League.
-Presently, we offer cross country running, soccer, volleyball, basketball and ultimate frisbee.
+Presently, we offer cross country running, football, soccer, volleyball, basketball and ultimate frisbee.
 Some students elect to play other sports for their home district high school.
 This requires a cooperative agreement between GRS and the school.
-For more information cooperative agreements and athletics in general, please contact Marcus Walker, Athletic Director by phone at 651-329-2219.
+For more information cooperative agreements and athletics in general, please contact Ilse Larsen, Athletic Director by email.

 Every charter school in Minnesota has an authorizer.
 According to the Minnesota Association of Charter Schools, ”A central component of the charter school concept is that every school has an authorizer.
 The role of an authorizer begins in the development stage of a charter, is critical throughout the life of the charter, and ends when a school is formally dissolved.”
 The Authorizer for Great River School is Novation Education Opportunties (NEO).
 NEO is a sole purpose authorizer.
 That is, their sole purpose is to authorize charter schools.